Michigan Commercial Tenant CAM Audit Rights [2026 Guide]

 Capital improvements during renovation billed as operating expenses.
 Roof replacements, structural repairs, electrical system upgrades, and loading dock renovations are capital items.
 During Detroit's industrial renovation period, landlords frequently passed these costs through as one-time operating expenses rather than amortizing them over the improvements' useful lives.
 A tenant who signed a five-year lease during a building renovation absorbed capital costs that should have been spread over 15 to 30 years.
 CAMAudit's Rule 12 (Common Area Misclassification) identifies capital items in the operating expense pool.

 Shared utility infrastructure in multi-tenant industrial parks.
 Many Detroit-area industrial parks share electrical, water, and natural gas infrastructure across multiple buildings on a common utility account.
-The cost allocation methodology for shared utilities is frequently the source of disputes: when one tenant runs a high-energy manufacturing process and another runs a clean warehouse, flat pro-rata allocation of shared utility costs results in the warehouse tenant subsidizing the manufacturer.
+Cost allocation methodology for shared utilities is frequently the source of disputes: when one tenant runs a high-energy manufacturing process and another runs a clean warehouse, flat pro-rata allocation of shared utility costs results in the warehouse tenant subsidizing the manufacturer.
 CAMAudit's Rule 11 (Utility Overcharge) addresses utility allocation errors.

 Grand Rapids Retail Market